HarryJDZhang/HarryJDZhang.github.io/_posts/2022-09-11-Free-Energy-Cup.md

 ---
 layout: post
-title: "The 2022 Tsinghua Free Energy Cup is On the Way!"
+title: "The 2022 Tsinghua Free Energy Cup is On the Way"
-tagline: "Come and join us to build your own chemical-reaction-driven car!"
-author: "J.-D. Zhang"
+author: "Jun-Dong Zhang"
 ---

-Building a whole small-sized automobile within 3 months, using only chemical reactions as power supply and brake control.
-Is this possible?
+Come and join us to build your own chemical-reaction-driven car!
+But wait ..
+Building a whole small-sized automobile within 3 months, using merely chemical or electrochemical reactions as power supply and brake control?
+Is that actually possible?
 Our answer is yes.

-## Here comes the 2022 Tsinghua *Free Energy* Cup!
+# Here comes the 2022 Tsinghua *Free Energy* Cup!
 <br>
 <center>Current stage of the competition</center>